Why study Bachelor of Child and Youth Care?

 The BCYC lends itself to meet these aims through its focus on engagement with the community; the skills focused on to ensure professional registration; the instruction methods aimed at supporting learning by the student; and the multiple modes of instruction built into the degree.
 While it considers global trends through linking the student to an online CYC international network, it will also offer a locally relevant approach to the use of sources and case studies.

 MSA is furthermore committed to uplifting communities and are invested in the youth.
-With the limited amount of universities offering the BCYC, the critical need to produce qualified professionals in the CYC field, has been identified as a priority by the Minister of Social Development.
+With the limited amount of universities offering the BCYC, the critical need to produce qualified professionals in the CYC field, has been identified as a priority by the Social Development Ministry.
 MSA is increasing access for students to become Child and Youth Care professionals and thereby contributing to the aims of the White Paper and the National Development Plan.

 This programme is offered and certified by Monash South Africa.
 Successful completion of this programme leads to a Monash South Africa qualification.